hssmalo/steampunkfantasy/rules.md

 **Cunning** **Assault**[1 per N]

-For each N assault successes assigned to one unit-base (from sources with this ability), do one light damage[d6].
+For each N assault successes assigned to one unit-base (from sources with this ability), add +1 to all future damage token to all units whith the vehicle type.
+If you manage to inflict two or more +1 to future damage this way, the enemy is shaken.

-Thus, for example Cunning Assault[1 per 2] would allow you to do d6 light damage if you hit the unit two times, in addition to the regular damage.
-Note however, that light damage only does damage versus unit with a light damage table (vehicles only).
+Thus, for example if you hit the an enemy with a unit which have Cunning Assault[1 per 2] 4 times, you will add two +1 to future damage tokens and the enemy is shaken.

 This represent any cunning way to take out heavily armored units in assaults, where regular hits would do little damage.